arcemu/arcemu/README.md

 ## Supported platforms

-CPU Architecture  | Linux | Windows
-:-- | :-- | :---
+CPU Architecture  | Linux (GCC) | Windows (Visual Studio) :-- | :-- | :---
 amd64 | :heavy_check_mark: | :heavy_check_mark:
 riscv64 | :heavy_check_mark: | :x:
 aarch64 | :heavy_check_mark: | :heavy_check_mark:

 Note: The project also has code for other platforms like Apple, and BSD, but they may not be up to date, and are not "officially" supported.

+Note: The Linux build is officially tested with various versions (16.04 and later) of Ubuntu Server LTS.

+Note: The Windows build is officially tested with Windows 7 (VS2010) and Windows 10 (VS2017).

 ## Build Status